 find an index of the object in Array

-Java program to check and find index of a String in String array
+Java program to check and find an index of element in a String array

 If you want to do it without Apache commons ArrayUtils class, you can just convert your array to ArrayList by following any of these three methods of converting Array to ArrayList and you can leverage contains(), indexOf() and lastIndexOf() method of List class to perform these operations.